zuozhenggh/learning-library/data-management-library/hadoop/od4h/content.md

 ### Prerequisites

 * Login credentials and a tenancy name for the Oracle Cloud Infrastructure Console.
-* Big Data Service Cluster
+* Big Data Service cluster
 * Autonomous Data Warehouse Service

 OD4H is already installed on BDS nodes when you provision BDS.
 It is available under `/opt/oracle/od4h/jlib`.